aanastasiou/springboard/README.md

 ## Improvements (?)

-Allow complete/partial redefinition of a symbol:
+- Allow complete/partial redefinition of a symbol:
   - `:` define symbol (if it already exists, throws error)
   - `::` re-define symbol (if it already exists, the code it resolves to gets completely replaced, otherwise, throw undefined error)
   - `:=` extend symbol (if it already exists, the code it resolves to is extended, otherwise, throw undefined error)

+- Capture the `main` of each program (that is, the "code section") as a separate symbol with a special name (e.g. `<filename>_main`) and allow it to be re-used.
+This can be useful if the stack has to be prepared in a specific way prior to executing a given program.

 ## Why Springboard?